AdobeDocs/campaign-standard.en/help/administration/using/configuring-sms-channel.md

    You can specify the maximum throughput of outbound messages ("MT", Mobile Terminated) in MT per second.
 If you enter "0" in the corresponding field, the throughput will be unlimited.

-   The values of all of the fields corresponding to durations need to be completed in seconds.
+   The values of all of the fields corresponding to durations must be completed in seconds.

-1. Define the SMS-C specific parameters in case you need to define a specific encoding mapping.
+1. Define the SMS-C specific parameters in case you must define a specific encoding mapping.
 For more information, refer to the [SMSC specifics](#smsc-specifics) section.

    Enable the **[!UICONTROL Send full phone number (send characters other than digits)]** option if you don't want to respect the SMPP protocol and transfer the **[!UICONTROL +]** prefix to the server of the SMS provider (SMS-C).